RedHatInsights/valpop/README.md

 where the root of the files lives.

 The `timestamp` should be the build timestamp of the container and is important.
-After population, Valpop will clean up all files which are older than the `timestamp` specified, but will always leave the latest version.
-If files are newer than the timestamp then multiple version will be kept.
-Not setting `timestamp` will yield many versions of the same file landing in the cache.
+After population, Valpop will clean up old cache entries based on two criteria:
+1. **Timeout**: Entries older than the specified timeout will be eligible for cleanup
+2. **Minimum Asset Records**: At least the specified minimum number of asset versions will always be preserved, regardless of timeout

+This ensures that even if all cached versions exceed the timeout, the most recent versions are still retained for availability.

 Future versions of Valpop may do deduplication for efficient cache usage.